rust-lang/rust/src/doc/rustc/src/command-line-arguments.md

 to `#[cfg(verbose)]` and `#[cfg(feature = "serde")]` respectively.

 <a id="option-check-cfg"></a>
-## `--check-cfg`: enables checking conditional configurations
+## `--check-cfg`: configure compile-time checking of conditional compilation

-This flag will enable checking conditional configurations.
+This flag enables checking conditional configurations of the crate at compile-time, specifically it helps configure the set of expected cfg names and values, in order to check that every _reachable_ `#[cfg]` matches the expected config names and values.

+This is different from the `--cfg` flag above which activates some config but do not expect them.
+This is useful to prevent stalled conditions, typos, ...

 Refer to the [Checking conditional configurations](check-cfg.md) of this book for further details and explanation.